brugal/q3vm/README.md

     0xf1f23 **buffer bx  ; pointer to pointer

 Template and member names can't contain spaces or start with a digit, '+', or '-'.
-Template names can't match basic type names or "void".
+Template names can't match basic type names or 'void'.
 Basic types are: byte, char, int, and float.
 Note that messages regarding dereferencing use '.' and '->' notation.